Why do you need my childs immunization record?

 When is camper drop off and registration for overnight camp?

 Sunday from 3 – 5 pm unless otherwise stated.
-For instance, Advanced Leadership and Explorer both begin on a Wednesday this year.

 When is camper pickup and de-registration for overnight camp?